jghelani-hl/docker-demo-hl/README.md

 CMD [ "npm", "start" ]
 ```

 - `FROM` tells Docker that we want to build our image on top of the latest node environment image that is available on Docker Hub.
 There are other environments that you can build on including Nginx, Mongo and many others.
-But because we are building a Node app, it makes sense for us to the Node image.
+But because we are building a Node app, it makes sense for us to use the Node image.
-- `WORKDIR` tells Docker that when you create this image, set the working directory to the `/app` path inside the image
+- `WORKDIR` tells Docker that when you create this image, set the working directory to the `/app` path inside the image.
+This is the context of the image that we will be working in
-- `COPY package.json .` tells Docker that you want to copy `package.json` to `.` inside the image. `.` Represents the working directory of our image which we have set to `/app` above
+- `COPY package.json .` tells Docker that you want to copy `package.json` to `.` inside the image. `.` Represents the working directory of our image which we have set to as `/app` above
-- `RUN` tells Docker that when you start to create the image, run the `npm install` command
+- `RUN` tells Docker that when you start to build the image, run the `npm install` command
 - `COPY . .` tells Docker to copy everything from the context of your local machine to the context of the working directory in the image
 - `CMD ["npm", "start"]` tells node that when the image is run by the container, run this command.
 It’s important to note that this doesn't happen during build time - therefore there’s a differentiation between running `RUN npm install` and `CMD ["npm", "start"]`